 What you do need to consider are the requirements for driving in alpine conditions.
 In many countries snow chains or winter tyres are compulsory and driving on an icy road in a snowstorm can be a demanding experience.

-If you really want to keep your carbon footprint to the minimum, then your best choice is to drive to the Alps in an electric car.
+A really good option for keeping your carbon footprint to the minimum is to drive to the Alps in an electric car.

 UK destinations